-Member Evaluate draft rules through lens of racial equity and cultural Responsibilities: humility or other defined perspective and report to Negotiation Group or subgroups;

-- Make minor edits to draft rules, as assigned by Negotiation Group or subgroups; - Select a leader from subgroup members who report to Negotiation Group or subgroups; - ✤ Ask DEL for needed administrative support; and - Attend Negotiation Group meetings and participate in decision making. - Resolution Subgroup (10 members (up to 3 from each Participant Group)) -

-Role: Conflict resolution and editing draft rules, as assigned by Negotiation Group or subgroups.

-Member Identify issues with draft rules that must be resolved in

-Responsibilities: order to reach consensus;
+Member Responsibilities: Evaluate draft rules through lens of racial equity and cultural humility or other defined perspective and report to Negotiation Group or subgroups; Make minor edits to draft rules, as assigned by Negotiation Group or subgroups; Select a leader from subgroup members who report to Negotiation Group or subgroups; Ask DEL for needed administrative support; and Attend Negotiation Group meetings and participate in decision making.
+Resolution Subgroup (10 members (up to 3 from each Participant Group)) - Role: Conflict resolution and editing draft rules, as assigned by Negotiation Group or subgroups.
+Member Responsibilities: Identify issues with draft rules that must be resolved in order to reach consensus;

-Mark to receive conflicts:

-- Work to resolve conflicts; - Editing draft rule language;
+- ✤ Work to resolve conflicts; - Editing draft rule language;